 - to the performance of a weighted average of the AIFs managed by the AIFM

-For further details on the justifications and types of non-cash instrument that the FCA would consider to be acceptable, please see Section 5 'Remuneration in the form of units, shares or other instruments' of the guidance document above.
+For more details on the justifications and types of non-cash instrument that we would consider to be acceptable, please see Section 5 'Remuneration in the form of units, shares or other instruments' of the guidance document.

 Pay-out process rules